Performance Standards and Evaluation Sample Clauses

 Performance Standards and Evaluation.
 The Superintendent recognizes that consistent with the state’s approved educator evaluation system, the process for evaluating superintendents will reflect performance based evaluation criteria which includes measures of standards, indicators elements, and performance descriptors for effective administrative leadership.
 The Superintendent understands that performance within the above stated role will be evaluated by the School Committee’s Negotiation Subcommittee.
 Following the completion of the fiscal year, the Subcommittee shall convene for the purpose of reviewing and evaluating the goals attainment documentation provided by the Superintendent.
 To the degree in which such documentation satisfies the Subcommittee, they shall extend a performance remuneration recommendation to the Superintendent.
 At this juncture the Superintendent can support or contest the Subcommittee’s decision, but the burden rests with the Superintendent to provide additional documentation for any reconsideration.
 Although the full School Committee expects to be kept informed, it entrusts its Subcommittee with the authority to reach closure with the Superintendent.
 Additionally, the full School Committee functions as an appeal mechanism if and when necessary.

 Performance Standards and Evaluation.
-At least once a year during the term of the Contract, the Board shall evaluate and assess the performance of the Superintendent, but not later than the 15th day of June of each year.
+At least once a year during the term of the Contract, the Board shall evaluate and assess the performance of the Superintendent, but not later than the 15th day of July of each year.
 The Chair of the Board shall be responsible for organizing the evaluation of the Superintendent.
 Any instrument to be used by the Board to evaluate the performance of the Superintendent shall be developed by the Board and adopted by the Board at a regular meeting.
 The evaluation shall be based upon specific and measurable criteria and shall be reasonably related to the Superintendent's duties and goals and objectives for the year in question.
 In the event that the Board determines that the Superintendent's performance is unsatisfactory in any respect, the evaluation shall describe, in reasonable detail, specific instances of unsatisfactory performance and recommendations for improvement.
 The Board agrees to discuss the performance of the Superintendent and the working relationship between the Board and Superintendent prior to completing its annual evaluation of the Superintendent.
 In conducting the Superintendent’s evaluation, the Board Chair shall appoint an independent facilitator to prepare a summarized report of the individual evaluations of the Board and the Board Chair or designee shall present the report at a regularly scheduled Board meeting.
 The Board shall provide the Superintendent with a copy of his evaluation.
 Within thirty (30) days thereafter or at such other time as is mutually agreeable, the Board shall meet with the Superintendent to discuss the evaluation.
 The Superintendent shall have the right to submit a written reaction or response to the evaluation.
 The response shall become a permanent attachment to the Superintendent's evaluation.
 Upon completion of each year’s performance evaluation, specific action items identified during such evaluation as needing improvement shall be provided to the Superintendent.
 Except in the case of malfeasance, the MBOE shall allow the Superintendent a reasonable period of time to improve in the areas identified.
 A mid-year review may be conducted to assess progress made on current year goals, specific action item(s) and other Board concerns.
-After completion of the Superintendent’s annual evaluation, the Board may, in its sole discretion, grant a bonus to the Superintendent.
+After completion of an annual evaluation for which the Superintendent attains an overall result of 4.0 or higher on the current 5-point scale, the Board may, in its sole discretion, grant a bonus to the Superintendent in an amount not to exceed 10% of base salary.

 Performance Standards and Evaluation.
 Employee will be evaluated on his job performance and ability to meet established goals and objectives after six (6) months of employment and annually thereafter or when otherwise deemed appropriate by the City Manager.